STI Engine Build Cost: A Realistic Budget Guide

 When your goal is to push the absolute limits of performance, a full custom build is the only way to go.
 This is where you move beyond pre-defined stages and into the realm of bespoke engineering, tailored specifically to your competitive goals.
 These builds often feature high-end components like a fully-built short block, ported cylinder heads, aggressive camshafts, and a massive turbocharger.
 Costs can easily exceed $16,000 for the engine alone, especially when using top-tier crate engines or commissioning a complete custom assembly.
 This path is for the serious racer or enthusiast who demands uncompromising power and is ready to invest in the best performance parts available.

-OEM+ & Stock Rebuilds
+OEM+ & Stock Rebuilds for Reliability

 Not every engine project is about chasing horsepower.
 Sometimes, you just need a reliable replacement for a failed motor.
 A stock rebuild using OEM parts is a solid choice for getting your STI back on the road with factory performance and dependability.
 The OEM short block itself typically costs between $1,600 and $1,800.
 For a little extra peace of mind, many owners opt for an "OEM+" build.
 This approach uses stock components but with meticulous, professional assembly and potentially a few key upgrades—like better bearings or head studs—to address known weak points.
 It’s a smart, cost-effective solution for those who value longevity over raw power.